Sorry, there are no matching results

 We have already provided an overview of the financial support measures that are available to limited company contractors in our PSC guidance page.
-However here we answer some of the specific questions our limited company contractors have been asking.
+However in this guide we answer some of the specific questions our limited company contractors have been asking.

 Although you run your own company, you are not classed as self-employed meaning that you aren’t entitled to the COVID-19 self-employment Income Support Scheme.
 However because you are classed as an employee of your own company you should be eligible for the Coronavirus Job Retention Scheme (CJRS), details of which can be found on our PSC guidance page.

 If you aren’t able to continue paying them as a result of the COVID-19 pandemic’s effect on your company’s work, you should be able to get support through the Coronavirus Job Retention Scheme (CJRS), further details can be found on our PSC guidance page.
 You can make them ‘furloughed employees’ and the Government will cover up to 80% of their salary up to a maximum of £2,500 per month.
-The maximum amounts reclaimable under the grant were reduced for September and October when the scheme was scheduled to end.
-In response to the ongoing pandemic the government announced an extension to the scheme until March 2021, for the period from November 2021 to January 2021 the government will cover up to 80% of the furloughed individuals salary up to £2,500 per month.
-The government intend to review the economic circumstances and consider if the amount of funding for February 2021 to March 2021 should be amended.
+Employers have to pay pension and National Insurance Contributions.
+From July 2021 the Government will contribute 70% and employers will have to pay 10% for hours not worked.
+In August and September 2021 the Government will pay 605 and employers 20%

 You cannot perform work for your company’s clients but you can carry out your director’s statutory duties such as preparing or reviewing accounts, filing returns etc. Further information can be found on our PSC guidance page.

-The Coronavirus Job Retention Scheme only covers up to 80% of your PAYE salary up to a maximum of £2,500 per month.
+The Coronavirus Job Retention Scheme only covers up to 80% of your PAYE salary up to a maximum of £2,500 per month (see the answer to an earlier question showing how this support reduces over the summer of 2021).
 Unfortunately, dividends are not included in the calculations.
 Further information can be found on our PSC guidance page.

-The grant funding was initially made available from 1st March to the end of October 2020.
-At the end of October it was announced funding is being extended until March 2021.
+The grant funding was initially made available from 1st March 2020.

 Yes the furlough wage payments are considered income and will be taxed in the same way as employment income would be, i.e. subject to PAYE and NIC.